mishralikan88/Namaste-React-Updated_29_09_2024/NamasteReact_Laying_The_Foundation/readme.md

 // JSX attributes can take different types of values: strings, objects, or expressions.

-// Example of passing a string to attributes:

 const imageElement = <img
   src="logo.png" // 'src' specifies the image source (string value) alt="Logo" // 'alt' provides alternative text for the image (string value)